-First, start transitioning (or do it all at once) away from keeping junk food in the home, and only offer healthy whole-food choices.
+First, start transitioning (or do it all at once) away from keeping junk food in the home.
+Only offer healthy whole-food choices.
 If they’re eating under your roof, they’re going to eat your food…perhaps with some accommodations for family favorites or your food freedom options.
 If you’re not on a Whole30, feel free to bake some grain-free, sugar-free banana bread or make some homemade Larabars to reassure your kids that whole foods can be tasty, too.
 (Just don’t go overboard on the Paleo treats, or you’re only reinforcing the same “sweets” habits with less bad ingredients.)

 The best way to influence your kids is by leading by quiet example.
 As you mentioned, model the behavior you want to see, both during your Whole30s and in your food freedom.
 Statements like, “Normally I’d love a cookie, but right now it’s just not worth it; I don’t want to wake up craving sugar tomorrow” or “I’d love some ice cream, but just a bit—I know if I eat more, my face will break out, and that’s just not worth it” can have an impact on how your kids think about the Whole30 and healthy eating in general.
 (That is, NOT tied to weight loss, not food as reward or punishment, and not food as a means of showing love.)

-Get them involved.
 If it feels like these changes are being imposed upon them, teens (notoriously rebellious) may resist even if they actually like the idea of eating a bit healthier.
 By involving them in the process wherever you can, you give some of the control back to them, and grant them the ability to feel empowered and confident in their choices.
 Plan meals together, find healthier swaps for soccer game snacks, buy a kitchen tool you all think would be fun (like a spiralizer), and encourage them to prep and cook meals together.
 Consider a family cooking class, knife skills class, or farm-to- table dinner event as a way of exposing them to healthy eating in a cool environment.

-Hit ‘em where it hurts.
-If you know your kids are upset about specific health issues like acne, allergies, asthma, or attention issues at school, you can (gently) reinforce the benefits of your healthy eating habits specific to those areas.
+Your kids may struggle with specific health issues like acne, allergies, asthma, or attention issues at school.
+You can (gently) reinforce the benefits of your healthy eating habits specific to those areas.
 Showing them testimonials, offering your own experience with the Whole30 and your skin/allergies/focus, or reading a recent article linking acne with dairy may plant the seed they need to begin their own experiment.
 (Please don’t do this with bodyweight, though.
 Suggesting they change their diet to lose weight only reinforces the same toxic diet culture we’ve been stuck in.)

 Best in Health,

-Melissa Hartwig is a Certified Sports Nutritionist, and a 5-time New York Times bestselling author (It Starts With Food; The Whole30; Food Freedom Forever; The Whole30 Cookbook; The Whole30 Day by Day; and The Whole30 Fast and Easy Cookbook).
+Melissa Hartwig Urban is a Certified Sports Nutritionist, and a 5-time New York Times bestselling author (It Starts With Food; The Whole30; Food Freedom Forever; The Whole30 Cookbook; The Whole30 Day by Day; and The Whole30 Fast and Easy Cookbook).
 She has been featured in the Wall Street Journal, New York Times, Forbes, Details, Outside, SELF, and Shape as the co-founder of the Whole30 program.
 Melissa lives in Salt Lake City, UT.